House sitting guide for home and pet owners 2023

 - Weigh up all the information provided and check out links given to websites or social media pages.

 If you receive a lot of enquiries, quickly select 10 candidates who meet most, or all of your requirements.
+For those applicants that don't fit the bill, let them know quickly so that they can move on to other opportunities.

 Narrow down your applications and make a shortlist of 3 or 4 candidates.
 At this point you should write to these applicants asking for clarification on any points that arise.
 Remember again, you are the "employer" with a goal to make sure the sitters fit closely fit your needs.